ODSC Europe 2023 registration opens very soon. The Conference will be held on June 14-15th, 2023

 In-Person and Virtual Attendees

-*Please note that all prices are excluding VAT & fees
+* Please note that all prices exclude VAT & fees

 WHAT TO EXPECT